apache/solr/README_v2.md

     films:         Example of starting with _default configset and adding explicit fields dynamically
 ```

-For instance, if you want to run the SolrCloud example, enter:
+For instance, if you want to run the techproducts example, enter:

 ```
-  bin/solr -e cloud
+  bin/solr -e techproducts
 ```

 ### Running Solr in Docker